wzzbzz/pickenchicken/README.md

 ## Development Progress

-This initial attempt was abandoned due to ongoing challenges with folder structures and the development of a custom framework, leading to indecision in design.

-I have since resumed development using the Symfony framework.
-The project now follows a structured model including:
-- **Entities**: Define the data structure.
-- **Controllers**: Handle business logic and user interactions.
-- **Repositories**: Manage database operations.
-- **Commands**: Perform application-specific tasks.

-The updated codebase will be made available for review.
+This initial attempt used a custom MVC framework, implemented as a part of my ongoing struggle to comprehend Model / View / Controller aka MVC, which was a model I have always found severely lacking.

 ## Contributing